JeschkeLab/DeerLab/README.md

 ### Citation

-A publication about DeerLab is [available here](https://doi.org/10.5194/mr-2020-13).
-When you use DeerLab in your work, please cite
+A paper about DeerLab is currently submitted for publication.
+When you use DeerLab in your work, for now, please cite the preprint

-> Fábregas Ibáñez, L., Jeschke, G., and Stoll, S.: DeerLab: A comprehensive toolbox for analyzing dipolar EPR spectroscopy data, Magn.
+> Fábregas Ibáñez, L., Jeschke, G., and Stoll, S.: DeerLab: A comprehensive software package for analyzing dipolar EPR spectroscopy data, Magn.
 Reson.
 Discuss., https://doi.org/10.5194/mr-2020-13, 2020

 Please check back frequently for updated publication information.

 ### License

-The DeerLab toolbox is licensed under the MIT License.
+The DeerLab toolbox is licensed under the [MIT License](LICENSE).

 Copyright (c) 2019-2020: Luis Fábregas Ibáñez, Stefan Stoll, Gunnar Jeschke, and [other contributors](https://github.com/JeschkeLab/DeerLab/contributors).